kumahq/kuma-website/app/_src/guides/integrating-transparent-proxy-into-your-service-environment.md

 **Important:** If you use different ports, be sure to update all related configurations and steps to match the new values.
 {% endwarning %}

-### Using Variables in Your Configuration
+### Using variables in your configuration

 The placeholders `{% raw %}{{ name }}{% endraw %}`, `{% raw %}{{ address }}{% endraw %}`, and `{% raw %}{{ port }}{% endraw %}` are [Mustache templates](http://mustache.github.io/mustache.5.html), which will be dynamically filled using values passed via `--dataplane-var` CLI flags in a later step.

-In practice, if these values are static, you can simply hardcode them in your configuration.
+In practice, if these values are static, you can simply hard-code them in your configuration.
 This feature is designed to allow more flexible and reusable resources, making it easier to dynamically adjust values when starting `kuma-dp`.

-### More Resources
+### More resources

 For additional information on setting up the `Dataplane` resource, refer to the [Data Plane on Universal]({{ docs }}/production/dp-config/dpp-on-universal/#data-plane-on-universal) documentation.

-## Step {% inc step_number %}: Start the Service
+## Step {% inc step_number %}: Start service
 {:#{{ tproxy.ids.guides.integrate-tproxy.steps.start-service }}}

 The service can be started in various ways depending on your environment and requirements.
 To keep this guide simple, we’ll use Python 3’s built-in HTTP server.
 This server will listen on port `8080`, with both [STDOUT](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)) and [STDERR](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)) redirected to a `service.log` file in the current directory, running in the background.